Installing IBM Spectrum LSF RTM for Ubuntu on x86_64

 2. Download all the installation packages as described in Obtaining the installation files before you run the installation script.

-3. Remove any existing databases log files on the RTM host if the database is on the same host.
+3. Check any existing database log files on the RTM host if the database is on the same host.

-Note: This step is necessary because RTM tunes the database configuration to optimize performance based on the specifications of your host.
-This includes the recreation of the InnoDB log file.
+Note: This step is necessary because RTM tunes the database configuration to optimize performance based on the specifications of your host if you do not disable database optimization (OPTIMIZE_MYSQL=N in the install.config file).
+This impacts the InnoDB log file.

 Important: If you have any data on the existing databases, it is strongly recommended that you perform a back up of the database (for example, by using mysqldump) before proceeding.
 A restore is not necessary unless the data becomes corrupt.